-In early March coronavirus meant working from home became the new normal for many of us.
-By the start of April nearly 35% of workers in the US had swapped the office for their homes.
+In early March, the Covid pandemic meant working from home became the new normal for many of us.
+By the start of April, nearly 35% of workers in the US had swapped the office for their homes.
 But the new normal isn’t temporary.
 Long after coronavirus, working from home will remain a big part of our lives.

 During the transition to remote working in March 2020, about 25% of executives and small-business owners purchased new digital tools to help employees working from home.
-A large majority expect that tool usage to be permanent after COVID-19.
+A large majority expect that tool usage to be permanent.

-These will be the companies whose workers remain working from home in some function post-pandemic, as we move towards a more integrated system of in-person and virtual hybrid work.
+These will be the companies whose workers will remain working from home in some function post-pandemic, as we move towards a more integrated system of in-person and virtual work.

 Companies that have invested in their digital workforce during the pandemic will see reverting to the old normal as a step backwards.

-It won’t be ubiquitous.
-Workplace expert and futurist, Alexandra Levit, who also received a Radar award in 2019 from Thinkers50—who identify the leading management ideas of our age—says the reaction to COVID-19 and working from home has split businesses into two camps.
+It won’t be ubiquitous though.
+Workplace expert and futurist, Alexandra Levit, says the reaction to Covid and working from home has split businesses into two camps.

-There are the companies who will keep in place remote work and those are the ones who were already somewhat distributed to begin with, and then there are the companies who have an entrenched office culture and haven’t yet changed their minds.
+There are the companies that will keep in place remote work, and those are the ones that were already somewhat distributed to begin with, and then there are the companies that have an entrenched office culture and haven’t yet changed their minds.

 The new reality of working from home is one we'd have faced in the next decade or so anyway, says Alexandra (pictured right).
-The pandemic has simply accelerated the process and the businesses who haven't yet changed their mind around remote work will have to come around to a new way of thinking about and structuring their workforce.
+The pandemic has simply accelerated the process and the businesses that haven't yet changed their mind around remote work will have to adapt to a new way of thinking about and structuring their workforce.

 A long-term shift to hybrid working